 Here’s our top 3:

-1. An Assessor
+1. A Good Assessor

 Engaging with a qualified SBEM assessor as soon as possible makes the entire process go far smoother.
 SBEM assessors can review your design and make suggestions and recommendations in order to meet compliance and improve the energy performance of your building.